 Programmable slow cookers are more convenient, but they tend to come at higher price tag than their mechanical counterparts.
 More advanced models even have Delayed Start function, which comes in handy if the meal takes quite short time to cook yet you won’t be home again until later.
 Certain brands even have temperature probes or variable temperature settings for the sake of precision cooking.

 Programmable or timer is recommended for those who tend to leave the appliance running for many hours.
-The best quality slow cooker is not always necessarily a programmable model because in reality, however, what you need really are basic High and Low heat settings to get the job done.
+The great quality slow cooker is not always necessarily a programmable model because in reality, however, what you need really are basic High and Low heat settings to get the job done.

 Although indicators are not exactly required for the cooking process, they play major role to determine the final results.
 Blinking lights or audible alerts make you understand what the appliance is currently doing; it can be cooking, keeping warm, increasing/decreasing temperature, broken, on/off, and so on.
 Indicators prevent you from leaving the appliance on while not in use.